 We offer more comprehensive support packages tailored to your requirements, please contact us for more details.

-O It is the customers responsibility to ensure any custom applications are compatible with the latest OS versions and patches.
+- It is the customer’s responsibility to ensure any custom applications are compatible with the latest OS versions and patches.

-O Parts and Labour included – we will replace any failed component at no additional cost to the customer.
+Parts and labour is included with all dedicated servers – we will replace any failed component at no additional cost to the customer.

 *This guarantee excludes the time required to rebuild a RAID array and the reload of certain operating systems, processors and applications.

 In the event of a hard drive failure, we will give you reasonable assistance to recover data but please be aware that it may not be possible to restore data and it is your responsibility to backup data.

 Please speak to one of our advisors for backup options that we can provide.

 Access to the data centre is available to customers that have a quarter, half or full rack hosting contract with us only.